Concerning the previous text and its linguistic aspects, judge the following item.

 convey

-Judge the following item, concerning the vocabulary used in text 6A4AAA.
+Judge the following item, concerning the vocabulary used in text 5A7-I.

-The expression “resulted from" (ℓ.3) could be replaced by arose out of, without changing the meaning of the text.
+The word “undisputed" (R.30) may be replaced by unquestioned, without altering the meaning of the sentence.